gvwilson/thirdbit/src/fiction/santas/index.md

 as he pulled the cabin door open and stepped out into chaos.

-Half a dozen sailors were firing rifles and complicated crossbow-ish things into the air.
+Half a dozen sailors were firing rifles and complicated-looking crossbows into the air.
 Others were reloading the ship's cannons as Captain Clausbeard and his parrot[^parrot-time] bellowed orders.
 In between them,
 Santa Greenbeard was hacking at an enormous black tentacle with his ax.
-No, not a tentacle—it was a metal cable as thick as Finner's arm dangling from the blue-and-gray airship that now floated above the ship.
+No, not a tentacle—it was a metal cable as thick as Finner's arm dangling from the blue-and-gray airship that now floated above them.

 [^parrot-time]: Sorry, sorry—the parrot that usually chose to spend time with the captain.

-A second cable dropped from the airship as Finner gaped up into the sky, then a third.
+A second cable dropped from the airship as Finner gaped skyward, then a third.
-The sailors' bullets and arrow-ish things had no more effect on the airship than Santa Greenwood's ax had on the cable.
+The sailors' bullets and arrows had no more effect on the airship than Santa Greenwood's ax had on the cable.

 "Stand by to repel boarders, ye grumble-fisted knucklewaddlers!"
 Captain Clausbeard shouted,
 drawing his cutlass and passing a tiny replica of it to the parrot,